UPCX-CORE/UPCX-Core/docs/01_nodeos/03_plugins/resource_monitor_plugin/index.md

 ## Overview

-The `resource_monitor_plugin` monitors space usage in the computing system where `nodeos` is running.
+The `resource_monitor_plugin` monitors space usage in the computing system where `nodupcx` is running.
 Specifically, every `resource-monitor-interval-seconds` seconds, it measures the individual space used by each of the file systems mounted by `data-dir`, `state-dir`, `blocks-log-dir`, `snapshots-dir`, `state-history-dir`, and `trace-dir`.